The Theory of Money, Part 23

 I also said that people were starting to throw some blame at the bankers for these economic challenges–after all, they had no problems like this until the banks came around.
 So what do the bankers do?

 They see that their shift toward higher reserve ratios has caused a lot of deflation.
-The people are unhappy because, as prices are still adjusting down to reflect the new gold coin:LU ratio, everything seems so expensive.
+The people are unhappy because, as prices are still adjusting down to reflect the new WU:Goldnote ratio, everything seems so expensive.
 And the bankers are unhappy too because they want to get back to lending out as much money as they were before so they can start making a ton of profit like they were before.

-The proprietor of Story Bank, being a storyteller with a big imagination, is pondering this problem one night when he comes up with an ingenious idea.
+The proprietor of Storybook Bank, being a storyteller with a big imagination, is pondering this problem one night when he comes up with an ingenious idea.
 He thinks, “The people want more money flowing again, and us bankers want to make that happen because it means we’re lending out lots of money again.
 But we can’t risk going down on our reserves like we did before.
 Hmmmm.
 So far, we’ve only been using cash assets as reserves for lending.
 What if we tried using non-cash assets?
 Only about 10% of society’s wealth is stored in the form of cash, and the rest is in all the other assets, then this would open up a huge new source of reserves for us!”

 Let’s work through what might happen if he does this.

 Maybe, during the near-collapse, when there were so many people defaulting on their loans, some of those loans were secured with collateral, and Story Bank ended up with a couple automobiles from debtors who couldn’t pay and had their collateral (their automobile) seized.
 He’s been wondering what to do with those automobiles.
 He’s been trying to sell them, but he hasn’t been able to yet what with the money scarcity and everyone being tightwads lately.
-So they’ve just been parked in a warehouse somewhere collecting dust.
+So they’ve just been parked in a warehouse somewhere collecting dust and depreciating.
 But he has the titles to both of them in his vault.
 Each automobile is worth 500 gold coins, which means the title is essentially receipt money worth 500 gold coins.

 He could use the current money multiplier of 5 (based on the recently enacted policy of maintaining a 20% reserve ratio) and print 1,000 x 5 = 5,000 new Goldnotes for lending based on those two titles.
 More money in the economy!
 Just what the people want.
 And more money for him to lend!
 Just what he wants.